spencerdavidii/Microsoft-Azure-Security-Role-Based-Access-Control-Lab/README.md

 In the screenshow below, I demonstrate adding him as a member for the company TigerspeedTechnologoies.

 The next day Nathan sat in his office and signed into the laptop device with his temporary password.
 He procced to hit control + alt + delete and changed his temporary password to a new secure password.
 I helped the IT director with his first day sign in process into the computer as well.
 I set a temporary password for him to sign into the computer then change it to a permanent secure password.
+Next, I added Nathan Johnson to a Senior Adminstrator group and made changes to the systems to make him the group owner.

  **Nathan johnson Login Credentials**
 ![Nathan Johndon part 2](https://github.com/user-attachments/assets/21402348-9de1-441c-90b4-d6c32690c3b4)

-Next, I added Nathan Johnson to a Senior Adminstrator group and made changes to the systems to make him the group owner.
+**Reference:Nathan added to the Senior Adminstrator Group**
 ![image](https://github.com/user-attachments/assets/17ec4a6c-a822-4171-8867-e0b39c9c268b)
-**Senior Adminstrator**

 From that exercise, I learned how to manage user identities and organize access using Microsoft Entra ID in the Azure portal.
 I created a user account from scratch and added that user to a security group, which taught me how companies can efficiently control access to resources.